 Graphic Props From The Queen’s Gambit

 This is a selection of graphic props from the Netflix limited series The Queen’s Gambit (2020).
 All these props helped the storytelling and had an impact on me the first time I saw the show.
 Personally, The Queen’s Gambit is the best thing I’ve seen in 2020 and I could talk for hours about why it’s phenomenal so please don’t read this unless you’ve already seen the series, you will enjoy it.
-The people to credit for these amazing pieces of work are Anna Brauwers and Lea Gabler who are both credited as Graphic Designers on all 7 episodes of the series.
+The people to credit for these amazing pieces of design were working for the studio Schein Berlin.
+The designers include Anna Brauwers and Lea Gabler who both worked on all 7 episodes.
+Also, Jan Hülpüsch, Daniel Porsdorf and Lina Stindt.
+A Canadian design team was also involved and they were responsible for most of the graphics work in Bradley’s Store.

 This is the interior of Beth and Alma’s local store called “Bradley’s” and it sells everything from prescription drugs to groceries and magazines to tobacco.
 This wonderful interior is full of incredible early 1960s packaging and signage which, in this early episode of the series, really helps us feel like we have genuinely stepped into 1963.